bojasv/1960s/IFS/ReadMe.md

 3. #Field - ',' (DFT) and user-defined

 ### MKDIR
-While creating a object, names are not case-sensitive i.e. If an object 'Folder01' already exists, you can not create 'folder01'.
+While creating a object, names are case-sensitive i.e. If an object 'Folder01' already exists, you can not create 'folder01'.
-MKDIR '/home/"Folder01"'
+`MKDIR '/home/"Folder01"'  `
-MKDIR '/home/\Folder01'
+`MKDIR '/home/\Folder01'  `
-MKDIR '/home/''''Folder01'''''
+`MKDIR '/home/''''Folder01'''''  `
 Above all 3 configurations to add a folder, ends up in error `CPFA0A0 Object already exist.`.
+While accessing an object, names are case-insensitive i.e.
+`WRKLNK '/home/folder01'`
+and
+`WRKLNK '/home/Folder01'` will both lead you to same location.
+To access the folder contents, suffix the command with `*` or `?` pattern, as shown below...
+`WRKLNK '/home/Folder01/*'`
+or
+`WRKLNK '/home/Folder01/?'`

 ### SRTSEQ for IFS directory names
 IFS usually follow HEX sorting sequence.